Diocletianic Persecution: Legacy

 The Diocletianic persecution was ultimately unsuccessful.
 As Robin Lane Fox has put it, it was simply "too little and too late".
 Christians were never purged systematically in any part of the empire, and Christian evasion continually undermined the edicts' enforcement.
 Some bribed their way to freedom.
-The Christian Copres escaped on a technicality: To avoid sacrificing in court, he gave his brother power of attorney, and had him do it instead.
+The Christian Copres escaped on a technicality: to avoid sacrificing in court, he gave his brother power of attorney and had him do it instead.
 Many simply fled.
 Eusebius, in his Vita Constantini, wrote that "once more the fields and woods received the worshippers of God".
-To contemporary theologians, there was no sin in this behavior.
+To contemporary theologians, there was no sin in that behavior.
 Lactantius held that Christ himself had encouraged it, and Bishop Peter of Alexandria quoted Matthew 10:23 ("when they persecute you in this city, flee ye into another") in support of the tactic.

 The pagan crowd was more sympathetic to the Christians' sufferings than they had been in the past.
 Lactantius, Eusebius and Constantine write of revulsion at the excesses of the persecutors—Constantine of executioners "wearied out, and disgusted at the cruelties" they had committed.
 The fortitude of the martyrs in the face of death had earned the faith respectability in the past, though it may have won few converts.
 The thought of martyrdom, however, sustained Christians under trial and in prison, hardening their faith.
 Packaged with the promise of eternal life, martyrdom proved attractive for the growing segment of the pagan population which was, to quote Dodds, "in love with death".
 To use Tertullian's famous phrase, the blood of the martyrs was the seed of the Church.